Getting off Suboxone in an Inpatient Rehab

 Suboxone can be very useful in tapering an individual off of opioids, while helping to prevent relapse.
 It also has the potential to stop an overdose by blocking the effects of an opiate or opioid on the brains.
-A clinical Suboxone support program may be prescribed for a short duration, or for a several years depending on each individual’s specific needs.
+A clinical support program may be prescribed for a short duration, or for a several years depending on each individual’s specific needs.
 Suboxone is usually prescribed in sublingual form, and is commonly referred to as “subs.”
-While many who have used Suboxone as a maintenance drug for years attest to their ability to move forward in life while avoiding relapse back to heroin or other opioids, some have found themselves abusing it, leading to the need for rehab to get off Suboxone.
+While many who have used the opioid as a maintenance drug for years attest to their ability to move forward in life while avoiding relapse back to heroin or other opioids, some have found themselves abusing it, leading to the need for rehab to get off the substance.

 Suboxone Dependency Explained

 The fact is that Suboxone is an opioid, so there is a high potential that the substance can become abused by pairing its use with alcohol or benzodiazepines.
-In some cases, Suboxone might be used to stretch out the time between heroin doses, reducing the withdrawal symptoms between them.
-In other cases, individuals can snort the pill form of Suboxone or dissolve the film strips and inject the drug.
+In some cases, this substance might be used to stretch out the time between heroin doses, reducing the withdrawal symptoms between them.
+In other cases, individuals can snort the pill form or dissolve the film strips and inject the drug.
 If a physician is not closely monitoring their patient’s use of Suboxone, addiction can occur.